 If you have files that are tied to your application that are simply too big to risk putting in the application-local file area, you can use getExternalFilesDir(), available on any activity or other Context.
 This will give you a File object pointing to an automatically-created directory on external storage, unique for your application.
 While not secure against other applications, it does have one big advantage: when your application is uninstalled, these files are automatically deleted, just like the ones in the application-local file area.
+This method was added in API Level 8.

 If you have files that belong more to the user than to your app - pictures taken by the camera, downloaded MP3 files, etc. - a better solution is to use getExternalStoragePublicDirectory(), available on the Environment class.
-This will give you a File object pointing to a directory set aside for a certain type of file, based on the type you pass into getExternalStoragePublicDirectory().
-For example, you can ask for DIRECTORY_MOVIES, DIRECTORY_MUSIC, or DIRECTORY_PICTURES for storing MP4, MP3, or JPEG files, respectively.
+This will give you a File object pointing to a directory set aside for a certain file. based on the type you pass type For for getExternalStoragePublicDirectory(). example, you can ask DIRECTORY MOVIES, DIRECTORY MUSIC, or DIRECTORY PICTURES for storing MP4, MP3, or JPEG files, respectively.
 These files will be left behind when your application is uninstalled.
+This method was also added in API Level 8.